Camilo716/SOLID-csharp/README.md

 - To practice, create a new folder and work on implementing the principles there.

-- You can find the solutions in the _/ImplementingSOLID_ folder.
+- You can find the solutions in the _/ImplementingSOLID_ folder (Not yet implemented).